MOCK: an Algorithm for Learning Nonparametric Differential Equations via Multivariate Occupation Kernel Functions: Methods

-We describe the OCK algorithm in two steps.
-In the first step, we assume that we observe $n$ trajectories or curves in $\RR^d$, the solution of a single ODE, each with a different known initial condition, and we aim at recovering the vector field driving this ODE.
-Assuming that this vector field belongs to an RKHS, and under a penalized least square loss, we provide a solution expressed in terms of occupation kernel functions.
-In the second step, we relax the hypothesis and assume that the trajectories are not provided; instead, snapshots along these trajectories are provided.
-Rearranging these trajectories and replacing the integrals with a numerical quadrature thus provides the proposed numerical solution.
+We describe the MOCK algorithm in two steps.
+In the first step, we assume that we observe the curves in \eqref{eq:curves}.
+We aim to recover the vector field $f_0$ driving the ODE in \eqref{eq:main_ode}.
+Assuming that this vector field belongs to a vvRKHS, and under a penalized least square loss, we provide a solution expressed in terms of occupation kernel functions.
+In the second step, we relax the hypothesis and assume that snapshots along these trajectories are provided in place of the trajectories.
+Rearranging these trajectories and replacing the integrals with numerical quadratures makes the problem tractable.